rifqirosyidi/whatsapp-spambot/README.md

  4. pip3 install pyautogui

 ##### How To Run
  1. open your whatsapp web and select your friend
+ 2. make sure **read** point 4 first before **run** command in point 3
- 2. reopen terminal and run __python3 main.py__
+ 3. reopen terminal and run __python3 main.py__
- 3. wait 10 seconds, during that time quickly open whatsapp web and focus your cursor to input field on whatsapp web,
+ 4. you only have 10 seconds after run the command in point 3, during that time quickly open whatsapp web and focus your cursor to input field on whatsapp web
- 4. enjoy :)
+ 5. enjoy :)

 ### Windows